Digital Tools Can Help Reopen Workplaces Safely, If Businesses Mitigate Risks

 Professional sports leagues such as the National Football League and the National Basketball Association in the U.S. present another example.
 Beyond mandating a strictly controlled “bubble” environment, the NFL and NBA are using wearable devices that track proximity to monitor interactions and issue alerts when users — players, staff, visitors and journalists — break social distancing rules.
 Billions of dollars are at stake for high-contact sports if infection clusters force the leagues to cancel the season.

 While employers have long used technology to track employees’ productivity, health surveillance can seem an Orwellian overreach.
 To mitigate risks regarding technology and trust, businesses need to balance workforce health and individual liberties and determine what might be appropriate and viable in the context of their communities, circumstances and culture.
-A recent report from Marsh & McLennan Companies explores how employers can get this balance right to strengthen their results and competitiveness, reduce liability exposure and foster enduring employee trust and loyalty.
+A recent report from Marsh McLennan explores how employers can get this balance right to strengthen their results and competitiveness, reduce liability exposure and foster enduring employee trust and loyalty.

 What Technology Can and Can’t Do

 Digital tools by themselves are insufficient to control the spread of COVID-19, but they can complement proven public health interventions, mitigate the severity of outbreaks and facilitate a safe return to the workplace.
 To develop digital health surveillance tools that are appropriate and fit-for-purpose, businesses must first understand what they need to accomplish versus what would be nice to have.
 For instance, a primary purpose might be preventing clusters from forming at the workplace to minimize further disruption to business operation.
 Other potential objectives include avoiding infecting customers, managing employee health and providing support services.